-The Teaching and Faculty Support Center provides a variety of programming throughout the year which is open to all teaching faculty at the University of Arkansas.
+The Teaching and Faculty Support Center provides a variety of programs throughout the year which are open to all teaching faculty at the University of Arkansas.

-The Teaching and Faculty Support Center is pleased to announce the 2020-21 Teaching Grant competitions.
-There are two types of grants available this year: Teaching Innovation Travel Grants (up to $2,500 each) and Student Success Grants (partnered with Global Campus, up to $5,000 each).
-These grants are offered in order to fund activities to further enhance teaching excellence in support of the teaching mission at the University of Arkansas.
+The Teaching and Faculty Support Center awards two types of teaching grants designed to fund activites to further enhance teaching excellence in support of the teaching mission at the University of Arkansas.

 Faculty Lunch Series